juhayash/portfolio/README.md

 ## Work Experience
+#### Volunteer Project Manager @ Artificial Intelligence Explanability Accountability (AIEA) Lab, University of California Santa Cruz (_Feb 2024 - current_)
+- Organizing and beautifying the Notion pages for project management purposes.
+- Implementing custom scripts to integrate Notion with external data resources for enhanced project organization.

-*Disability Resource Center Peer Notetaker @ University of California Santa Cruz (_Jan 2023 - Dec 2023_)*
+#### Disability Resource Center Peer Notetaker @ University of California Santa Cruz (_Jan 2023 - Dec 2023_)*
 - Contributed to the DRC department by taking organized lecture notes and providing support for people in need for a year.

-*High-School Cramschool Tutor @ Rinkai Seminor (_May 2018 - Dec 2022_)*
+#### High-School Cramschool Tutor @ Rinkai Seminar (_May 2018 - Dec 2022_)*
-- Provided in-person/online tutoring services to high school students.
-- Provided lectures for Math, Physics, and English.
+- Provided in-person and online tutoring services to high school students in Math, Physics, and English.

 <style>
     .contact-section {